NicoloMoretti/barracks/docs/scripting-guide.md

 > I will assume basic knowledge of '.per' scripting.

 > [!IMPORTANT]
-> NEWLINE characters / '\n' are meaningful in barracks.
+> NEWLINE characters / '\n' are meaningful in Barracks.
 They are used to TERMINATE statements.
 Adding more than one new line between statements, however, is allowed and has no effect.

 > [!TIP]
 > Whenever you think you are seeing real 'Barracks' code in the documentation, you can easily copy it and try it yourself, if you have Barracks set up.